jmrr/phd_thesis/Corrections/list_of_changes.md

  - [x] I have improved the Introduction removing vague paragraphs (#23), including references to the state of the art ([114], [91], [84], [59], [158], [99], [110] and [163]).
-I have also defined the assumptions and limitation of the modelling of the  different sub-projects (#5), and clarified some design choices (#6).
+I have also defined the assumptions and limitations of the modelling of the  different sub-projects (#5), and clarified some design choices (#6).

 4. Use punctuation for all equations